Voyz/databay/docs/source/extending/extending_inlets.rst

     >>> record.metadata['__inlet__']
     RandomIntInlet(metadata={})

-The metadata required by each outlet differs and is dependant on the particular outlet implementation.
-Please refer to specific outlet documentation for more information on metadata supported.

 Local metadata
 ^^^^^^^^^^^^^^

-Apart from specifying :ref:`global_metadata`, you may also attach local per-record metadata.
-This can be done by providing a metadata dictionary when creating a record using :any:`Inlet.new_record` method.
+Apart providing an inlet with :ref:`global_metadata` that will be same for all records, you may also attach local per-record metadata that can vary for each record.
+This can be done inside of the :any:`pull` method by specifying a metadata dictionary when creating a record using :any:`Inlet.new_record` method.

-Note that local metadata will override global metadata if same metadata is specified globally and locally.

 .. code-block:: python